spetlr-org/spetlr-lakehouse-template-v2/README.md

 - Default all-purpose cluster
 - Serverless SQL endpoint
 - Data catalog: A catalog to encapsulate all ETL-related objects.
+- Schema: Only schemas related to DLT pipelines are deployed here (for UC-enabled DLT pipelines), as a DLT pipeline needs to point to an already existed schema.
 - Access and privileges: Providing access for objects deployed in the workspace, and granting required privileges.
 - Workflows and jobs: Here we have three objectives:

-* A job created from SPETLR-controlled ETL (SPETLR python wheel is also being deployed to already created infrastructure volume)
+* A job created from SPETLR-controlled ETL (SPETLR python wheel is also being deployed to the already created infrastructure volume)
 * A job created from notebooks (Notebooks are also being deployed to the Shared folder of the Databricks workspace)
-* A DLT job created from DLT notebooks (DLT notebooks are also being deployed to the Shared folder of the Databricks workspace)
+* A DLT pipeline created from DLT notebooks (DLT notebooks are also being deployed to the Shared folder of the Databricks workspace)
   All of these jobs will process the same data and will create separate data objects in the catalog to identify which data is created by which job.

 ## Medallion architecture